madzera/happytree/README.md

 	//Simple attribute
 	private String dirName;

 	//getters and setters
 }
 ```

-After that, just group these elements into a collection.
+After that, just group these objects into a collection.

 A tree can be created either through the **Transformation Process**
 of a previously available linear structure or be created freely